KC Man Sentenced for Bank Robbery

-KANSAS CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man was sentenced in federal court today for robbing a Commerce Bank branch in the Brookside area.
+KANSAS CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Kansas City, Mo., man was sentenced in federal court today for robbing Commerce Bank.

-Robert E. Green, 44, of Kansas City, was sentenced by U.S. District Judge Greg Kays to eight years in federal prison without parole.
+David E. Clark, 37, of Kansas City, was sentenced by U.S. District Judge Gary A. Fenner to five years in federal prison without parole.
+The court also ordered Clark to pay $3,037 in restitution.

 This case was prosecuted by Assistant U.S. Attorney D. Michael Green.
-It was investigated by the Federal Bureau of Investigation and the Kansas City, Mo., Police Department.
+It was investigated by the FBI and the Kansas City, Mo., Police Department.